jeffersonfparil/poolgen/README.md

 ### Sync

-[popoolation2's](https://academic.oup.com/bioinformatics/article/27/24/3435/306737) sync or synchronised pileup file format.
-A header line showing the names of each column including the names of the pools is prepended by '#'.
+An extension of [popoolation2's](https://academic.oup.com/bioinformatics/article/27/24/3435/306737) sync or synchronised pileup file format, which includes a header line prepended by '#' showing the names of each column including the names of each pool.
 Additional header line/s and comments prepended with '#' may be added anywhere within the file.

 - *Header line/s*:  optional header line/s including the names of the pools, e.g. `# chr pos ref pool1 pool2 pool3 pool4 pool5`
 - *Column 1*:       chromosome or scaffold name